-Hunter worked as a prosector (dissecting cadavers and collecting prosection specimens for teaching) at the University of Sydney, a medical Tutor at Wesley College (where he was one of the foundation students in 1917), and a demonstrator in Anatomy at the University of Sydney (1919-20).
+Hunter worked as a Prosector in Anatomy at the University of Sydney, a medical Tutor at Wesley College (where he was one of the foundation students in 1917), and a demonstrator in Anatomy at the University of Sydney (1919-20).
 In January 1921 he was appointed Associate Professor of anatomy and became the youngest professor in any first-class university in the world.
 He visited Europe and America to study the most recent methods in anatomical teaching and research, and in December 1921 -January 1922, he visited continental Europe on holiday, documenting his travels in a scrapbook/diary now held in the HNE Health Libraries collection.
 In 1922, Hunter was appointed Professor of Anatomy at the University of Sydney, succeeding J.T.
 Wilson.